 Where can we find more information about JK Lasers?

-More information about JK Lasers’ products as well as contact details for our global offices can be found at www.jklasers.com.
-The company’s latest news and activities are also posted on our social media profiles on Facebook and YouTube.
+More information about JK Lasers’ products as well as contact details for our global offices can be found on our website.

 About Mark Greenwood

 Dr Mark Greenwood is the Managing Director of JK Lasers, responsible for all worldwide operations including JK’s manufacturing facilities in the UK and Suzhou, China, as well as the worldwide sales and service organisation.